baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Bayesian Tests for Superiority, Equivalence, and Non-Inferiority Designs

-Choosing a Cauchy prior with a location parameter of 0 and a scale parameter of 1 has the advantage that the resulting Bayes factor is 1 in case of completely uninformative data.
-In turn, the Bayes factor approaches infinity (or 0) for decisive data \citep{Jeffreys1961, BayarriBergerForte_2012}.
+Choosing a Cauchy prior with a location parameter of $0$ and a scale parameter of $r=1$ has the advantage that the resulting Bayes factor is $1$ in case of completely uninformative data.
+In turn, the Bayes factor approaches infinity (or $0$) for decisive data \parencite{Jeffreys1961, BayarriBergerForte_2012}.
 Still, by varying the Cauchy scale parameter, we can set a different emphasis on the prior credibility of a range of effect sizes.
-More recently, a Cauchy prior scale of $r=1/ \sqrt{2}$ is used as a golden standard in the BayesFactor software \citep{MoreyRouder2018}, the point-and-click software JASP \citep{Jaspteam2018}, and Jamovi \citep{Thejamoviproject2019}.
-We have adopted this value in our baymedr software.
-Nevertheless, objective priors are often critiqued \citep[e.g.,][]{TendeiroKiers2019, KruschkeLiddell2018a}; more informed priors should be utilized if relevant knowledge is available \citep[cf., e.g.,][]{RouderSpeckmanSun_2009, GronauLyWagenmakers2019}.
+More recently, a Cauchy prior scale of $r=1/ \sqrt{2}$ is used as a default setting in the BayesFactor software \parencite{MoreyRouder2018_0.9.12-4.2}, the point-and-click software JASP \parencite{Jaspteam2021_0.15}, and Jamovi \parencite{Thejamoviproject2021_1.6}.
+We have adopted this value in baymedr as a default setting.
+Nevertheless, objective priors are often criticized \parencite[see, e.g.,][]{TendeiroKiers2019, KruschkeLiddell2018a}; researchers are encouraged to use more informed priors if relevant knowledge is available \parencite{RouderSpeckmanSun_2009, GronauLyWagenmakers2019}.